avivjan/14x14Chess/README.md

 To get started with the Chess Program, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/chess-program.git`
-2. Navigate to the project directory: `cd chess-program`
+2. Navigate to the project directory.
 3. Open the index.html file in your preferred web browser
 4. Start playing chess and enjoy!